block-pro/kkdocs/docs/docker/install.md

-# docker install on centos7
+# docker install on centos7 or ubuntu

 ## Uninstall old versions